sirshend/polygon-testnet-deployer-with-hardhat/README.md

 What do you want to do? · Create a JavaScript project
 ```
 There will be some other options, but choose the first one by pressing ```y``` .
+If you somehow mistakenly choose something else or fumble, you can press `y` on `quit` and it will return you back to the intial menu from where you can select the ```Create a JavaScript project``` again.
+Anyway, on clicking ```Create a JavaScript project```, you will find:

 ```
 Hardhat project root: · /Users/sirshendu/codes/hardhat-1